isabella232/training-workshop/instructions/part-3-lesson-1.md

 ### Run a new application build
 - Go to the GitHub actions `Build Application` workflow: https://github.com/OctopusDeploy/training-workshop/actions/workflows/build-application.yml
 - Run the workflow using your student branch: `student/[student-slug]`
-- Click into the workflow run to see the log, note the number after `Build Application #`
 - Wait for the run to finish
 - Expand the completed `Create Release in Octopus Deploy` step near the bottom
 - Look for the last line: `Release x.x.x created successfully!` and note the number